alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 $CTA

-Also check the import rules of the country you’re exporting to.
-Talk to your importer or [get help with overseas customs rules](/answer/choosing-export-market-ukti.html).
+Check the import rules of the country you’re exporting to.
+Talk to your importer or read the appropriate [country guide](https://www.gov.uk/government/collections/exporting-country-guides), which includes contact details for local advice.

 $CTA